PalisadoesFoundation/developer-docs/docs/internships/introduction/application-template.md

 :::note
 The following must be in your deliverables:

-1. End-user documentation
+1. End-user documentation.
+This must be both in the code and any relevant Docusaurus markdown.
-1. Tests to validate your work that cover 95% of your submitted code
+1. Tests to validate your work that cover 95% of your submitted code.
+1. Complete functionality at the end of the internship period.

 :::